1. What is Professional Learning Online?

 - Role selection during account creation has been removed from Professional Learning Online.

-- Courses for specific roles can be found on the Welcome home page in the Course Catalog area when you log in to Professional Learning Online.
+- Courses for specific roles can be found on the Courses home page in the Course Catalog area when you log in to Professional Learning Online.

 - Select the folder icon in the top of the Catalog to show the course categories.
 Roles are subgroups of the MAP courses.